 Pray for your child’s teachers: The influence of a teacher in our kids’ lives—either through full-time school out of the house, a co-op teacher, or an extra-curricular activity teacher—will play a meaningful role in your child’s enjoyment and success in learning.
 Remember to pray for wisdom and grace for your child’s teachers this year.
 Pray for the provision of their needs for teaching.
 If you’re a homeschool teacher, make sure to be praying for yourself!

 Pray for your child’s friends: Typically, friendships will be made through some type of school, co-op, or activity setting.
-Pray that God would help develop long-lasting godly friendships and also that He would bring your attention to any negative relationships.
+Ask that God would help develop long-lasting godly friendships and also that He would bring your attention to any negative relationships.
 Pray for all the students and families represented in these communities.

 We’ve detailed requests for these three categories in our free printable Back to School Prayer Calendar below.

-What Should My Back to School Prayers Be About?
+What Should My Back-to-School Prayers Be About?

 There are many areas of your child’s school life that you can pray for each day!
 I’ve created this Back to School Prayer Calendar to be very specific and intentional with daily prayers for your children.
-Use this calendar to pray with and/or for your child.
+Use this calendar to pray with and for your child.

 Pray through any included verses for that day to meditate on His promises toward us.
 Use your child’s name to replace the pronouns in the prayer to truly make it personal.

 Print out this calendar and place it in a spot where you will be reminded to pray for your children throughout the day.
 Hang it on your fridge, tuck it into your Bible or prayer journal.

 I would suggest printing this calendar on 8.5″ x 11″ cardstock as it will be more sturdy.

 Finally, be encouraged that as you are praying for your children, God is doing a mighty work in their lives and preparing them to be used for His glory!